modbender/nuxt-easy-lightbox/README.md

   - For group of images you need only a single `VueEasyLightbox` since they can be viewed through slider.
 Put all the images in an Array and pass it to `imgs` argument.
   - For individual images, for each `img` element you need individual lighbox.

 That's it!
-You can now use Easy Lighthouse in your Nuxt app ✨
+You can now use Easy Lightbox in your Nuxt app ✨

 ## Contribution